home | glossary of terms |

 Softening Silver by Heat

 The easiest method of annealing is with a torch.
-The part of the flame you should focus on is where the orange centre meets the blue portion of the flame.silver heated until it is dull red
+The portion of the flame you should concentrate on is the area where orange meets blue as generally this is the hottest part of the flame.silver heated until it is dull red

 The silver should be heated until it is a dull pink colour.
 Since annealing should be held at the correct temperature for about 30 seconds it is important to maintain that colour for 30 seconds.
 To do so, slightly draw the flame into and away from the metal making sure you do not overheat the silver i.e. turn it bright orange/white.